NoelCav/XSplitScreen/README.md

 **1.1.0**

-- Added XSplitScreen menu
+- Added menu
 - Enable splitscreen for connected devices with one click
+- Temporarily removed the add and remove player buttons
+- Cursors should work for all gamepads now
+- Full gamepad support is being tested
 - Bugfixes
-- Temporarily removed the add and remove player buttons

 **1.0.0**